The Foundations: Later years

 By April 1979, the Flashback label had reissued "Baby, Now that I've Found You" and "Build Me Up Buttercup" back to back on single, cat FBS 6.

 Raymond Morrison later had some success as part of a duo called Ram & Tam.
 He died on 24 February 2013.

 Clem Curtis died on 27 March 2017 at age 76, from lung cancer.

 Guitarist Alan Warner was interviewed by Strange Brew in 2022.
 He was talking about the group's relationship with Tony Macaulay.
 He also talked about the members and made a reference to Mike Elliott where he said, "The oldest guy in the band he was about forty".
 He then said "Funny enough I found out the other day, that he's still around.
 He celebrated his 90th ... or ninety something birthday the other day, I couldn't believe it!"

 In September 2023, music label London Calling released the Live on Air CD which brought together the tracks the band recorded for the Top of the Pops radio show.

+Hue Montgomery was also one half of the vocal-duo Soul Providers with Chris Maden, appearing at venues such as the opening of the Dovecote Barn in 2019.
+Robin posted on Facebook on 17 August 2026 that he had been informed that his musical duo partner of fifteen years, Hue Montgomery had died that morning.